shyguy1412/bb-external-editor/README.md

 import ReactDOM from 'react-dom'
 ```

-For more in-depth details have a look at the [plugin](https://github.com/NilsRamstoeck/esbuild-bitburner-plugin) powering this template!
+For more in-depth details and features have a look at the [plugin](https://github.com/NilsRamstoeck/esbuild-bitburner-plugin) powering this template!